Huhngoku/ADVOCATE/README.md

 # ADVOCATE: Automated Detection and Verification Of Concurrency bugs through Analysis of Trace recordings in a modified go Environment."

+> [!WARNING]
-This program is still under development and may return no or wrong results.
+> This program is still under development and may return no or wrong results.

 ## What
 We want to analyze concurrent Go programs to automatically find potential concurrency bug.
 The different analysis scenarios can be found in `doc/Analysis.md`.